-Effective digital stewards leverage their technical skills, knowledge of standards and best practices, research opportunities, communication skills, and project management abilities to ensure the long-term viability of the digital record.
+Effective digital stewards leverage their technical skills, knowledge of standards and best practices, research opportunities, communication skills, and project management abilities to ensure the longterm viability of the digital record.

 In order to accomplish this, they cultivate their skill developing and enhancing new and existing digital media workflows, managing digital assets, and creating and manipulating these assets' metadata.
-They commit to the successful implementation of these new workflows, standards, and best practices by reliably managing both project resources and people.
+They commit to the successful implementation of these new workflows by reliably managing both project resources and people.